-Meetings of the Nomination and Remuneration Committee were held on 26 July 2021 and 24 March 2022, and otherwise member business was addressed during director-only sessions of the Board's meetings during the reporting period to 30 June 2022.
+During the Last Reporting Period, meetings of the Nomination and Remuneration Committee were held on 14 November 2024 and 14 May 2025, and attended by Monique Cairns, Paul Lahiff, and John Quirk, and member business was otherwise also addressed during director-only sessions of the Board's meetings.

+Principle Comments

 ASX Recommendation 2.2 - A listed entity should have and disclose a board skills matrix setting out the mix of skills that the board currently has or is looking to achieve in its membership.
 The Board has approved the following board skills matrix which sets out the skills of the Board.
-All Directors (including the CEO) have been assessed against the skills matrix.
+All Directors (including the CEO) have been assessed against the skills matrix during the Last Reporting Period.
 The board skills matrix will continue to develop as the Company's strategy develops.
 All areas of the skills matrix are currently well represented on the Board.

+Governance 4

+Business 4.5

+Director skills 4.5

+Accounting 3.5

+Industry 4.5

+0 1 2 3 4 5 Developed Well developed
-ASX Recommendation 2.3 - A listed entity should disclose:

-- a) the names of the directors considered by the board to be independent directors; - b) if a director has an interest, position, association or relationship of the type described in Box 2.3, but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and - the length of service of each director.

-The Board considers that a Director is independent if they are independent of management and free of any interest, position, association or relationship that might influence, or could reasonably be perceived to influence, in a material respect their capacity to bring an independent judgement to bear on issues to the Board and to act in the best interests of the Company and its Shareholders generally.
-The Board evaluates the materiality of any interests or relationships that could be perceived to compromise independence on a case by case basis, having regard to the circumstances of each Director.
+ASX Recommendation 2.3 - A listed entity should disclose: a) the names of the directors considered by the board to be independent directors; b) if a director has an interest, position, association or relationship of the type The Board considers that a Director is independent if they are independent of management and free of any interest, position, association or relationship that might influence, or could reasonably be perceived to influence, in a material respect their capacity to bring an independent judgement to bear on issues to the Board and to act in the best interests of the Company and its Shareholders generally.
+The Board evaluates the materiality of any interests or relationships that could be perceived to compromise independence on a case by

-As at the end of the reporting period to 30 June 2022, the Board was comprised of two Executive Directors and three Non-Executive Directors.
-As of 1 August 2022, the Board will be comprised of two Executive Directors, and four Non-Executive Directors.
-All of the Non-Executive Directors are independent Directors.
+As at the end of the Last Reporting Period, the Board was comprised of one Executive Director and four Non-Executive Directors.
+Three of the Non-Executive Directors are independent Directors.
 The Chair of the Board is an independent Non-Executive Director.